cdethant/basicCNN/README.md

 # basicCNN
-A basic convolutional neural network to learn the basics of image classification using deep learning
+A basic convolutional neural network to learn the basics of image classification using deep learning.
+We will be using the MNIST, a popular dataset of digit images.